d-darwin/darwin-vue-ui/README.md

 #### Style mixins

-Some reusable component styles extract to SCSS mixins.
+Some common component styles extracted into SCSS mixins and stored in separate directory.
 Feel free to reuse them in your own project.
 More details you can find in '@dariwn-studio/ui-vue/src/assets/styles/mixins'.

 #### Vue transitions

-Some common component transitions extract to separate directory.
+Some common component transitions extracted into separate directory.
 Feel free to reuse them in your own project.
 More details you can find in '@dariwn-studio/ui-vue/src/assets/styles/transitions'.

 #### Reset styles